wtwong316/Backtest_Stochastics/README.md

 # Backtest_Stochastics
-Codes for Medium article "Backtest Stochastics Fast and Slow Indicator Trading Strategy in Elasticsearch" in Medium
+Codes for Medium article "Backtest Stochastic Fast and Slow Indicator Trading Strategy in Elasticsearch" in Medium

 The following steps have been tested with Elasticsearch Server v7.10.1